sidmanale643/Akaike-Tech/README.md

 **Assumptions:**
 - The Tavily API key is correctly set in the environment variables.
 - The model providers "Ollama" and "Groq" are available and correctly configured.
+- A GPU is available for the TTS model to be used.
 - The Eleven Labs API key is valid and has the necessary permissions.

 **Limitations:**
 - Currently disabled the "Comparative Analysis Functionality" to reduce overall prompt sizes.
+- CPU performance is extremely slow.
 - The current implementation uses the Llama 3.2 3B model, a smaller model chosen due to GPU unavailability.
 Performance is expected to improve significantly with a larger model or with Groq PRO Tier.
 - The sentiment analysis is limited to the first 5 articles fetched because of rate limits imposed by Groq Free Tier.
 - A third-party API is used for text-to-speech instead of a custom open-source model (e.g., Indic-Parler TTS) due to the 5 GB storage limit on Hugging Face Spaces.